-Datar, S. M., Rajan, M. V. & Beaubien, L. (2019).
-Horngren's cost accounting: A managerial emphasis (8th Can. ed.).
-North York, ON: Pearson Canada Inc. (ISBN: 9780134824680)
+Datar, S. M., Rajan, M. V., Beaubien, L & Janz, S. (2022).
+Horngren's cost accounting: A managerial emphasis (9th Can. ed.).
+North York, ON: Pearson Canada Inc. (ISBN: 9780136551485)

 This text includes an access code card for MyLab Accounting.
 Both the text and MyLab Accounting will be used extensively.
-Students will require an appropriate calculator.
-The calculator function of a cell phone is not sufficient.
-Students may use only approved calculators for examinations.
+Students must have an access code to register for MyLab.
+Students have the option of purchasing the print text or eBook.
+For used textbooks, students will need to purchase an access code separately.